imanuelgittens/javascript-studies/Course-08-Building-High-Performance-Modern-JavaScript-Web-Applications/Section-03-Mastering-The-Document-Object-Model/questions.md

 ####Question 2 - Describe how regular expression character sets work and give an example of their usage.

 Regular expressions are used to match patterns within a given data set.
-They allows for this matching to happen using a number of different syntax formations but this article will delve into what is know as a character set and see how they work to match patterns.
+They allow for this matching to happen using a number of different syntax formations but this article will delve into what is know as a character set and see how they work to match patterns.